Photo cleanup app for iPhone

 What is the best way to clean up iPhone photos?

 The best method is to split the job into categories.
 Start with screenshots, duplicates, or similar-photo groups instead of trying to clean the full library in one undifferentiated pass.
+This page helps you choose the right product workflow for that job.

 Is this different from cleaning iPhone storage?